SYCC

 sYCC is a standard numerical encoding of colors, similar to the CIE YCbCr encoding, It uses three coordinates: a luma value $Y$, that is roughly proportional to perceived brightness of the color, and two chroma values $C_b$ and $C_r$, which are roughly the "blueness" and "redness" of the hue.
 Each coordinate is represented by an integer with some number $N$ of bits, which is interpreted as either unsigned (for $Y$) or signed (for $C_b$ and $C_r$).

 The space is defined by Annex F of the International Electrotechnical Commission (IEC) standard 61966-2-1 Amendment 1 (2003), as a linear transformation of the non-linear sRGB color space defined by the same document.

-The official conversion from sYCC to sRGB may result in negative R, G, or B values; meaning that not all sYCC triplets represent colors that can be displayed on a computer screen, printed, or even perceived by the human eye.
+The official conversion from sYCC to sRGB will often result in negative R, G, or B values or values greater than 1 but unlike in normal YCbCr those values are not clamped.
+The same for when XYZ is converted into sYCC values, at the sRGB stage negative and greater than 1 values are preserved.
+The sRGB transfer function is thus modified to accept negative RGB values.